PGB-LIV/tameNMR/README.md

 If the page doesn't load at first give it some time.
 It might take a minute for all the services to be activated (this depends on the speed of your computer).

 **NOTE:** if you are running on **Windows 10 Home** edition and therefore in Docker Toolbox there is an additional step.
 Docker Toolbox runs a virtual machine in the background and uses its own ip address (instead of mapping to localhost).
-You will find it out by running the following command in your docker command line:
+You will find it out by running the following command in your Docker command line:

 ```bash
 docker-machine ip